Peheni01/Cats-facts/README.md

 # Cats-facts

-# A web page that generates facts about cats by a click on the button.
+A web page that generates facts about cats by clicking on the button.